ameyaa23/Amaya.a_portfolio/README.md

 <!--Section 1: Introduction-->

 ## 🌟 About Me

-I'm a Data Analyst Intern at Rows & Columns, passionate about transforming raw data into actionable insights.
+I'm a Data Analyst, passionate about transforming raw data into actionable insights.
 Skilled in **Power BI**, **Excel**, **DAX**, and **SQL**, I build dynamic dashboards, streamline reporting workflows, and support data-driven decision-making.
 Successfully handled datasets of up to 2,000+ records and built dashboards that improved decision-making for stakeholders.
 🚀 Let’s turn data into impactful stories!